nathanyarnold/dicom_api/README.md

 OpenAPI spec is available at [http://localhost:3000/api/v1/openapi.json](http://localhost:3000/api/v1/openapi.json) once the application is running (see below).

+Swagger is running at the [web-app root](http://localhost:3000), for your convenience.

 ## Postman Collection

 To help with development and integration testing, I used a Postman collection.
 For your convenience, it is available in `public/docs/PocketHealth API.postman_collection.json`